Difference Between MAWP and Design Pressure

 What is MAWP?

 MAWP stands for maximum allowable working pressure.
-It can be described as the maximum pressure at a specific temperature at which a vessel is allowed to function.
+It can be described as the maximum pressure at a specific temperature at which a vessel can function.

-In MAWP, the thickness of the vessel and the mechanical design depending on the material of construction are taken into consideration.
+In MAWP, the thickness of the vessel and the mechanical design, depending on the construction material, are considered.
 At maximum allowable working pressure, the vessel or a piece of equipment is known to perform in the best way possible.

 However, the MAWP keeps changing with time as the vessel might sometimes get corroded or fatigued.